QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-03-07-how-to-redploy-swa-from-new-repo.md

 ---
-title: How to deploy to a new SWA from a GitHub repository
+title: "How to deploy to a new SWA from a GitHub repository?"
 author: matt
-categories: [public]
+categories: public
 classification: Unofficial (Everyone)
 tags: [technology]
 date: 2023-08-02 14:00:00